natetzu/goal_of_education/goal_of_education_is_freedom.md

 ### Rules of the Game
 As a parent, you want to teach your kids the real rules of life.

-Depending on where, and when you are born, you get to play by different sets of rules.
+Depending on where, and when your kids are born, they get to play by different sets of rules.

 I firmly believe that if you were born in America, you won the lottery.
-Because we have the best set of rules to help your kids become financially independent.
+America has some of the best set of rules to help your kids become financially independent.

 **Rule #1: There are many paths to financial success**

 In America, you are surrounded by great universities.
 You can study hard in school, go to a good college, and be successful in life.

-In America, you also live in the world’s richest market.
+In America, you also live in the world’s wealthiest market.
 You can turn your love of rock music, skateboarding or poker into a multi-million-dollar empire.

 These rules don’t necessarily exist in other places.
 In China, you need to score well on the national standardized test called the gaokao, because the gaokao determines which university you went to, which jobs you got and what net worth you ended up with.
 If you are born in China as a poor test taker, you’re out of luck.